rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 Then after three years I went up to Jerusalem to visit Cephas and remained with him fifteen days. ^0118

-But I saw none of the other apostles except James the Lord’s brother. ^0119
+But I saw none of the other apostles except James the Lord's brother. ^0119

-( In what I am writing to you, before God, I do not lie !) ^0120
+(In what I am writing to you, before God, I do not lie!) ^0120

 Then I went into the regions of Syria and Cilicia. ^0121